 Some Units have Spells attached to them.
 These are just like any other Spell, and have their own Mana cost, that you see on the top left.
 They can be used during your turn whenever you have Mana to play them, even the turn you summon the Unit.

 Most Units have one or more special abilities.
-These can be Keyword Abilities, like Armor and Banner, which are shared by many Units.
+These can be Combat Keywords, like Armor and Banner, which are shared by many Units.
 Or special abilities which have unique effects, like Mighty Steed’s ability to grant Armor to your Hero.

 This is how much damage the Unit can sustain before being destroyed and sent to the Graveyard.
-Damage dealt to Units is permanent.
-For example, if a Unit with 3 health takes 2 damage, it will only have 1 health remaining until it leaves play or gains health via another effect.
+Damage is permanent.
+For example, if a Unit with 3 health takes 2 damage, it will never regain that health until it leaves play or gains health via another effect.

 6. Prism Symbol